-When you think of the world’s all-time richest people, you probably think of names like Bill Gates, Warren Buffet or John D. Rockefeller.
+When you think of the world’s all-time richest people, you probably think of names like Jeff Bezos, Bill Gates, Warren Buffet or John D. Rockefeller.
 But few have heard of, Mansa Musa of Mali – the 14th century Islamic African King who is considered the richest person in all history.
-With inflation taken into consideration, Mansa Musa amassed a fortune of over $400 billion; widely surpassing the world’s current richest man, Bill Gates, who is worth about $87 billion.
+With inflation taken into consideration, Mansa Musa amassed a fortune of over $400 billion; widely surpassing the world’s current richest man, Jeff Bezos, who is worth about $157 billion.

 King Musa ruled over the Malian empire of Mali from about 1312 until 1337, and caught the attention of Europeans and Arabs after his renown Hajj (Islamic pilgrimage) to Mecca in 1324.
 He was known for giving gold to the poor, and building houses and mosques on his way to Mecca.

 As a devoted Muslim, Mansa Musa prepared his pilgrimage soon after he took his position from Abu Bakri II in 1312.
 During these preparations, which took years, Mansa Musa used the knowledge and resources from his rich land.
 Through Malian scholars, who helped plan the pilgrimage, Mansa Musa was well prepared and knew a lot about the cities he went to and how to navigate his way to Mecca.